damien-pous/approx-models/TOTHINK.md

   cf. branch truncate-mult
   may help a lot to validate solutions of polynomial equations: there we use [taylor.eval'] on model ops, so that models may grow significantly
+- modular approach to continuity and/or other properties?

 ## usages of certain functions